 In 2015 Business Insider reported $4 trillion would be lost due to abandoned shopping carts but that 63% of that is recoverable by enticing customers back:

-‘Retailers can reduce the rate of abandonment and increase conversions by streamlining the checkout process and also by retargeting shoppers with emails after they’ve left a website.
+‘Retailers can reduce the rate of abandonment and increase conversions by streamlining the checkout process and also by retargeting shoppers with email automation for ecommerce after they’ve left a website.
 Initial emails, sent three hours after a consumer abandons a cart, average a 40% open rate and a 20% click-through rate, according to Listrak.’

 Is it worth the money for my small business?

 As with any business decision that requires implementation you must weigh up if the cost is worth it.
-We know email automation makes communications easier and saves times time but what about the ROI?
+We know email automation for ecommerce makes communications easier and saves times time but what about the ROI?
 Ecommerce business owners want to see the results of their marketing investment and with automated email, it’s easy to track what works and what doesn’t.
-When you consider the statistics on shopping cart abandonment and on brand uplift and click through rates from automated email — there’s little doubt a well executed email marketing automation process will be worth its weight in gold.
+When you consider the statistics on shopping cart abandonment and on brand uplift and click-through rates from automated email — there’s little doubt a well-executed email marketing automation process will be worth its weight in gold.